5long/sup-wiki/Gmail-Offline-Imap-Smtp.md

 progress to support two-way syncing, it still currently means that the best way to use sup is to leave GMail's web interface from regular use.

-If you find any problems with this documentation, please email anirudh ATT anirudhsanjeev DOTTT org